Newborough, Victoria

+The town's name was chosen in a competition open to local residents, which was won by James Bowman, an elderly Scottish migrant.
+Bowman suggested ‘Newborough’, which was named after his home town in Scotland.

 Newborough Post Office opened on 1 October 1942 and Newborough East Post Office opened on 1 March 1951.
 A Newborough North Post Office opened on 1 July 1965 but was closed a little more than a year later.

 The town is also home to a vibrant artist community, perhaps drawn by the picturesque Gippsland area and the quiet country lifestyle the town offers.
 Many artists and crafts partisans have set up small businesses.